 The art is a constant evolution of color and complete abandonment of the paint.
 It is an unplanned performance that creates the extraordinary works.
 The complexity within his art comes from within.
 Jumper is unashamed to teach the world a lesson in compassion.
 His art is a beacon for ending hate, bullying and intolerance in the world.

-Shortly after Art Dubai, Jumper had the opportunity to exhibit 39 large important pieces of work in Venice, Italy in his largest exhibition to date.
+Shortly after visiting Dubai, UAE, Jumper had the opportunity to exhibit 39 large important pieces of work in Venice, Italy in his largest exhibition to date.
 He created and curated a Venice series specifically for the show which also included a screening of the trailer to his documentary “The Jumper Maybach Story”.
 Another momentous career moment occurred when Jumper was invited to exhibit his art at the Gallerie Du Louvre.

 Jumper appreciates the opportunities he has been given and takes time to give back to multiple organizations around the country through both financial and artistic contributions.
 He and his partner David actively support GLAAD, the Human Rights Campaign, the Matthew Shepard Foundation, AIDS Foundation Houston and the Trevor Project in addition to many other local and national charities.

 For 2018, the coming decade, and for as long as he actively can with his artistic voice, Jumper will pursue his mission of ending hate, bullying and intolerance through his extraordinary talent.